Custom Executor

 Clique offers a wide range of tasks officially for various use cases.
 If these do not meet your requirements, you can create your own executors to cater to specific tasks seamlessly.

-To assist developers in quickly implementing a custom executor, Clique provides Rust procedural macro support.
+To assist developers in quickly implementing a custom executor, Clique provides Rust support.
 Rust developers can directly use the procedural macros we provide to encapsulate the custom executor.
 Developers do not need to be concerned with how the executor interacts with the Clique network; they only need to focus on their own computational logic.

 First, include the following dependencies in your Rust project: